jonasehrlich/debug-tree/README.md

-# debug-tree
+# debug-flow

-✨ Flow charts with Git integration ✨
+## ✨ Flow charts with Git integration ✨

 `debug-flow` is a developer tool for creating interactive flow charts to visualize and document debugging processes, with built-in Git integration to track your progress alongside your code.